shaps80/Abracadabra/README.md

 [![License](https://img.shields.io/cocoapods/l/Abracadabra.svg?style=flat)](http://cocoadocs.org/docsets/Abracadabra)
 [![Platform](https://img.shields.io/cocoapods/p/Abracadabra.svg?style=flat)](http://cocoadocs.org/docsets/Abracadabra)

-## Updates
-_(Sunday 21th Feb 2015)_

-* Settings controller is not yet implemented -- in progress
-* <del>Abracadabra currently launches in the current orientation but doesn't support orientation changes while its being presented yet</del> -- __DONE__
-* <del>Events controller is not yet implemented</del> -- __DONE__
-* <del>When you provide a group/name this entry will be persisted across launches and the policy is a default only.
-So if you change the policy across runs or allow runtime configuration, then the value might not be what you see in code.
-This feature is not yet working correctly</del> -- __DONE__
-* <del>TouchID is not yet implemented</del> -- __DONE__
+> Note: I'm sure you're no longer using this -- but in any case.
+I am unable to update the Pod for this since a lot has changed since this was released and its dependencies would also require updating.
+However the project does run so if you DO need this project still -- I now recommend dragging the files into your own project manually.
+I will NO LONGER be providing any support for this library.
+Thank you for using my code.

+---

 ## What is it?

 Abracadabra was designed for a personal project of mine.
 An app called [Drizzle](https://itunes.apple.com/app/drizzle/id683629145?mt=8).
 Drizzle is an application for managing server instances on [Digital Ocean](http://digitalocean.com).
 As you can imagine this is the kind of app that requires tight control over user actions to avoid accidental shutdowns or worse.
 Not to mention foul play by a 3rd party.

 This was an existing project, so I didn't want to modify lots of existing code possibly introducing further issues and less stability.

 So I set out to design a truly plug 'n' play solution that made it super easy to wrap my code and gain all the benefits of passcode security.